Jack Holden (actor): Career

 In the seven years before 2024, Holden co wrote 'Kenrex' with Ed Stamboulian (with whom he has worked since their days at Bristol Old Vic) with John Patrick Elliott again providing the music.
 It opened in November at the Sheffield Theatres (joint producers with Katy Lipson's Aria Entertainment) before transferring to the Southwark Playhouse.
 Throughout these runs it received rave reviews.

 The Daily Telegraph gave Kenrex 5 stars describing the play as "Under Milk Wood meets Sergio Leone" and Holden's performance as "extraordinary".

 Mark Fisher, in The Guardian, wrote "Jack Holden is astonishing in a play that grips like a true-crime podcast."

 The Stage concluded "Jack Holden gives a virtuoso solo performance of astonishing precision, humour and sheer confidence in this show." whilst What's On Stage described the show as "spellbinding", awarding it five stars.

 In October 2025, Holden received the award for Best Performer in a Play for his role in Kenrex in the UK Theatre Awards.

-Kenrex is due to re-open at The Other Palace 3rd December 2025 running until February.

-Just before that, in October 2025, Holden's adaptation of 'The Line of Beauty' - Alan Hollinghurst's Booker Prize winning novel, opens at the Almeida, directed by Michael Grandage.
+In October 2025, Holden's adaptation of The Line of Beauty, Alan Hollinghurst's Booker Prize winning novel, opened at the Almeida, directed by Michael Grandage.
+Holden explained something of the play's development in conversation with describing it as "structured as a Faustian tale".

+London Theatre described it as an "artful, intricate retelling"; The Stage as "unarguably adroit and accomplished."

+Kenrex re-opened at The Other Palace 3 December 2025 running until 1st February 2026.
+It rapidly sold out and, again, received rave reviews with several naming it as their show of the year.

+Once again, Kenrex and Holden received five star reviews.
+Sarah Hemming in the Financial Times concluded the show combined "forensic fascination of a true crime podcast and the swagger and style of a Western — all of it brilliantly performed by the versatile Jack Holden".

+In March 2026, Kenrex received six nominations from the Olivier awards winning for sound design and for Holden himself won the award for best actor, beating Tom Hiddleston, Bryan Cranston and Sean Hayes to the accolade.

+In April 2026 Kenrex opened in New York at the Lucille Lortel Theater for a limited run.